Germany in the 17th century with delayed happiness

 Overall, the architecture loses a lot from its pompous character through all of these decorations, the locks become smaller, main buildings are often separated from herself.

-In addition to overwhelmed representation rooms, smaller private rooms or private solutions with light -footed architecture and elegant and playful details occur (although from today's perspective you can argue about whether a private proceeds like this really lost his pompous character:
+In addition to overwhelmed representation rooms, smaller private rooms or private solutions with light -footed architecture and elegant and playful details occur (although from today's perspective you can argue about whether a private proceeds like this have really lost its pompous character:

 photography of Urban [CC BY 3.0], via Wikimedia Commons